-- (a) a member of - - (i) any municipal council; - (ii) any provincial legislature; or - (iii) the National Assembly or the National Council of Provinces; - (b) a member of the board of directors of any municipal entity; - (c) an official of any municipality or municipal entity; - (d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999); - (e) a member of the accounting authority of any national or provincial public entity; or - (f) an employee of Parliament or a provincial legislature;
+- (a) a member of - - (i) any municipal council. - (ii) any provincial legislature; or - (iii) the National Assembly or the National Council of Provinces. - (b) a member of the board of directors of any municipal entity. - (c) an official of any municipality or municipal entity. - (d) an employee of any national or provincial department, national or provincial public entity or constitutional institution within the meaning of the Public Finance Management Act, 1999 (Act No.1 of 1999). - (e) a member of the accounting authority of any national or provincial public entity; or - (f) an employee of Parliament or a provincial legislature. - (g) an employee of any organ of state as defined in section 239 of the Constitution.